frosas/spotify-to-mp3/README.md

 ## Changelog

+2012-08-20

+- Set filename artist and title from Grooveshark

 2012-01-11

 - Touch already downloaded songs.
 This way songs no more in the download list can be spotted easily.